Nf4ll/ipTracker/README.md

 VPN or Tor exit), hosting (if ip is hosting, colocated or data center) and query.

-Before install, create a dictory Spiderfoot
+Before install, create a dictory for install tool and my module.

 ## Install and run
 First you must need spiderfoot tool.